neiltranterralogic/roku_builder/README.md

  * projects.default: the key for the default project
  * projects.parent_dir: optional directory path that all projects are relative to
+ * projects.<project_id>.parent: optional id of parent project to copy configs from
  * projects.<project_id>.directory: full path of the git repository the houses the roku app
  * projects.<project_id>.app_name: Name used when packaging the app